Moths

 He’ll know what to do.

 And he did — we slithered and scrambled up and down our precipitous banks as he introduced us to species of which we had been oblivious.
 Pleased to meet you!
-He showed us how to distinguish between our six common ferns, and to start to make sense of some of our mosses, not easy as they mainly have Latin names, now recorded in my roughly dried notebook — it will be fun giving them proper English names — shaggy christmas tree moss and less shaggy christmas tree moss.
+He showed us how to distinguish between our six common ferns, and to start to make sense of some of our mosses, not easy as they mainly have Latin names, now recorded in my roughly dried notebook — it will be fun giving them proper English names — shaggy christmas tree moss and less shaggy christmas tree moss — I suppose they would sound more impressive in Latin

 Most importantly he showed us what we might lose.
 In our emerging woodland, already we are losing the avenues of open ground for butterflies and moths, insects and bats.
 The paths that remain are steep sided — like canyons through the trees without the gently sloping edges needed by butterflies and pollinating insects — there is a lot to do.